yash-odint/realtime-update/README.md

 4. Run the Flask application:
     ```bash
     python app.py
-5. pen your web browser and navigate to http://localhost:9999 to see the live time updates in action.
+5. Open your web browser and navigate to http://localhost:9999 to see the live time updates in action.